Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Slack](https://img.shields.io/badge/Join-Slack-blue)](https://callforcode.org/slack) [![Website](https://img.shields.io/badge/View-Website-blue)](https://code-and-response.github.io/Project-Sample/)

+Water is the natural resource that is most threatened by climate change.
 Use this starter kit to understand how to technology can improve access to clean drinking water, reduce water waste, protect natural resources and more.
 Jump-start your own solution with tools and resources from our experts.

-Water is the natural resource that is most threatened by climate change.
-According to the [World Health Organization](https://www.who.int/news/item/18-06-2019-1-in-3-people-globally-do-not-have-access-to-safe-drinking-water-unicef-who), 2.2 billion people around the world do not have safely managed drinking water services, 4.2 billion people do not have safely managed sanitation services, and 3 billion lack basic handwashing facilities.
-These services are critical in preventing the spread of COVID-19 and other diseases.

 ## Contents